Published: February 16, 2026 | Video Duration: 12:52 min | Market Report

 US consumer prices (CPI) for January 2026 came in at 3.0% year-over-year, materially above the market consensus of 2.8%.
 Core CPI (excluding food and energy) was equally stubborn at 3.3%, indicating that the last mile to the Fed's 2% target is proving harder than expected.
 Treasury yields jumped, the dollar strengthened, and rate cut expectations for 2026 were pushed further into the second half of the year.

-For hard-asset investors, this is not necessarily bad news.
-Commodity-producing companies are natural inflation hedges – their revenues rise with prices, while costs increase more slowly.
+For hard-asset investors, this is not necessarily bad news. commodity supercycle-producing companies are natural inflation hedges – their revenues rise with prices, while costs increase more slowly.
 As long as commodity prices remain elevated and companies maintain cost discipline, upstream oil producers, miners, and pipeline operators benefit from the inflationary environment.

 - Gold impact: Higher real rates are a short-term headwind, but central bank buying and geopolitical demand remain structural supports